ViniciusDeep/delayout/README.md

 ```

-The idea is to improve this project more and more and launch it as a Swift Package soon.
+The idea is to improve this project more and more and launch it as a Swift Package soon so feedbacks and suggestions are welcome 😎👍🏻.